-$$g(p,0) = \sum{j=0}^{\infty} b_j \psi_j(p) = f(p).$$
+$$g(p,0) = \sum{j=0}^{\infty} b_j \psi_j(p) = f(p)$$

-The coefficients b_j must be the Fourier coefficients $\langle f, \psi_j \rangle$.
+The coefficients b_i must be the Fourier coefficients $\langle f, \psi_i \rangle$.

 The implication of Theorem 1 is obvious.
-The solution decreases exponentially as time t increases and smoothes out high spatial frequency noises much faster than low frequency noises.
+The solution decreases exponentially as time t increases and smoothes out high spatial frequency noise much faster than low-frequency noise.
 This is the basis of many of PDE-based image smoothing methods.
-PDE involving self-adjoint linear partial differential operators such as the Laplace-Beltrami operator or iterated Laplacian have been widely used in medical image analysis as a way to smooth either scalar or vector data along anatomical boundaries [1] [7] [8] [13].
+PDE involving self-adjoint linear partial differential operators such as the Laplace-Beltrami operator or iterated Laplacian have been widely used in medical image analysis as a way to smooth either scalar or vector data along anatomical boundaries [1], [5], [6], [10].
 These methods directly solve the PDE using standard numerical techniques such as the finite difference method or the finite element method.
 The problem with directly solving PDEs is the numerical instability and the complexity of setting up the numerical scheme.
-WFS differs from these previous method in such a way that we only need to estimate the Fourier coefficients in a hierarchical fashion to solve the PDE.
+WFS differs from these previous methods in such a way that we only need to estimate the Fourier coefficients in a hierarchical fashion to solve the PDE.

-3.1 Weighted Fourier Series
+A. Weighted Fourier Series